Niger flag

-South African passport holders require a visa for travel to Niger
+South African passport holders require a visa to enter Niger.
+You must apply at the relevant embassy or consulate before travelling.

 Country Overview